powervr-graphics/Native_SDK/examples/Vulkan/MultiSampling/README.rst

 .. figure:: ./MultiSampling.png

-Render a scene to a multisampling frame buffer object.
+Renders a scene to a multisampling framebuffer object.

 Description
 -----------
-This training course demonstrates how to use the framework to render a scene using multisampling feature.
-Provided for Vulkan (with SpirV shaders) and OpenGL ES 2.0+.
+This example demonstrates how to use the PowerVR Framework to render a scene using the multisampling feature.

-APIS
+APIs
 ----
 * Vulkan
-* OpenGL ES 2.0+

 Controls
 --------